 This topic has been controversial for decades.
-Twenty years ago, a study determined that four different levothyroxine formulations, including Synthroid, were bioequivalent (Dong et al, JAMA, April 16, 1997).
+More than 20 years ago, a study determined that four different levothyroxine formulations, including Synthroid, were bioequivalent (Dong et al, JAMA, April 16, 1997).
 Although cost savings are the usual motivation for a switch to generic levothyroxine to Synthroid, a study of a large database of health records found higher rather than lower health care costs overall following such a change (Katz et al, American Health & Drug Benefits, March 2010).

 The authors concluded:

 “In the absence of cost-savings, there is no clear rationale for switching patients from brand to generic levothyroxine.”

 Of course, that study is now more than ten years old.
 GoodRx suggests that the bill for a month’s supply of generic levothyroxine should run between $5 and $10.
 A month’s worth of Synthroid would be over $50 at most pharmacies.